 Purus River and Basin (Brazil, Peru)

 The Purus River, which rises in Peru, is a tributary of the Amazon River.
-The river flows through the Amazon Rainforest until it merges with the Solimões-Amazon River upstream from Manaus, Brazil.
-The river, which is highly meandering, has huge floodplains and is flanked by numerous lakes near its shores.
+The river, which is highly meandering, has vast floodplains and is flanked by numerous lakes near its shores.
+The Purus Basin is one of the most important watersheds of the Solimões-Amazon River.

 Purus River

 The Purus River, which rises in several headwaters in Peru, is a tributary of the Amazon River.
 The river flows through the Amazon Rainforest until it merges with the Amazon upstream from Manaus, Brazil.
-Much of its 3,211-km (1,995-mile) course is navigable.
+Much of its 3,211 km (1,995 mi) course is navigable.

-The river’s headwaters arise from the Ucayali Basin at an elevation of 520 meters above sea level.
-The river has two main tributaries, Rio Curiuja and Rio Cujar, which both rise in the Purus Province of Peru.
-From the point of confluence, the river meanders northeastwards to Brazil, then defines the Peru-Brazil border in the Brazilian state of Acre.
+The river’s headwaters arise from the Ucayali Basin at 520 m (1,700 ft) above sea level.
+The river has two main tributaries, Rio Curiuja and Rio Cujar, which rise in the Purus Province of Peru.
+From the confluence point, the river meanders northeastwards to Brazil, then defines the Peru-Brazil border in the Brazilian state of Acre.

 The Purus receives the Santa Rosa River and continues slowly meandering through the Amazon Rainforest, flowing through a great depression separating the Ucayali and Madeira Rivers.
-It crosses into Amazonas state, Brazil, and flows past the towns of Pauini, Labrea and Canutama.
+Finally, it crosses into Amazonas state, Brazil, and flows past the towns of Pauini, Labrea, and Canutama.

 After entering Amazonas state, the river meanders sluggishly northward, eastward and northeastward until it joins the stretch of the Amazon upstream from Manaus, known as the Solimões River.

-Along its course, the river either passes by or courses through a number of protected areas in Brazil:
+Along its course, the river either passes by or courses through several protected areas in Brazil:

 Purus Basin